ImageMagick/Usage-Markdown/crop/index.md

 This is of course the result new users of IM would normally have expected from the "`-crop`" operator.
 It is actually such a common thing to do that you could call it a rule of thumb.

-**Always use "`+repage`" after any 'crop' like operation.
-Unless you actually need to preserve that info.**
+**Always use "`+repage`" after any 'crop' like operation, unless you actually need to preserve that info.**

-The last image in the above is of course the special 'crop missed' error image, but I supressed the warning message using the "`-quiet`" operational setting.
+The last image in the above is of course the special 'crop missed' error image, but I suppressed the warning message using the "`-quiet`" operational setting.

 > ![](../img_www/warning.gif)![](../img_www/space.gif)
+> :WARNING:
 > For IM version 5 and earlier the "`+repage`" operation was handled by a "`-page +0+0`" argument sequence, usually just before saving to format that uses virtual canvas and offset information, such as GIF.
-> But that was only usable when either reading or writing the image to a file, preventing its use between multiple image processing operations.*
+> But that was only usable when either reading or writing the image to a file, preventing its use between multiple image processing operations.
 >
 > With IM version 6, [command line restructure](../basics/#cmdline), the "`-page`" option became purely a image read/create setting for use in creating [GIF animations](../anim_basics/#gif_anim) and [Layers of Images](../layers/#flatten).
 > As such separate "`-repage`" and "`-set page`" operators were added to allow users to set or change the virtual canvas information.

-### Viewport Cropping with Canvas/Page Adjustments
+### Viewport Cropping with Canvas/Page Adjustments {#crop_viewport}

 From ImageMagick version 6.2.4-5, you can add a new special flag to the "`-crop`" argument.
 This flag '`!`' will tell crop to adjust the canvas/page information of the returned image so that it is relative to the area cropped.